S.2B XW541 - Tony Collins, Lavendon, Buckinghamshire

 In 1985 she was transported to Foulness Island for weapons effectivness trials.
 The cockpit section was acquired by Roy Jermand and moved to Welshpool in 1991, and then acquired by Tony Collins who moved her ot his home in Lavendon at the end of July 2011.
 He's been working on restoring her since.

-Since the above photo was taken, she has been moved to Tony's house in Buckinghamshire.
+In 2011, it was moved to Tony's house in Buckinghamshire.
 XW541 has been under going restoration for years, however, Tony has been struggling to find all the instrument panels and instruments for the cockpit to complete her.

 Find other photos of XW541 on the following sites: